gvwilson/sensibleadventures/coriandel/coriandel.md

 crunched.

 It screeched and twisted around.
 My mother's-side cousin's spear was pulled from his grasp.
-The bonescuttle's tail snapped down like a spring trap and buried its curved black tip in his shoulder.
+The *iyemnelili*'s tail snapped down like a spring trap and buried its curved black tip in his shoulder.
 He wrapped his arms around it and bent forward like a wrestler trying to break his opponent's back.